B.A. (1999) Hampden-Sydney College

 Shelton is from North Carolina, though during college basketball season his heart is at the University of Kentucky.
 When he is not studying he enjoys cooking, working out, and watching horror movies.

 Religion and Film in East Asia

 M.T.S.
 (2013), Harvard Divinity School - East Asian Religions

 A.B.
 (2005), Princeton University - Comparative Literature and East Asian Studies

 Prior to graduate studies at Georgetown, Teng-Kuan worked on study abroad programming and co-curricular experiential learning trips at Yale-NUS College, Singapore's first liberal arts college.
-And before that, he studied and worked in the U.S. and China for eleven years, including four summers coordinating the Princeton in Beijing intensive Chinese language summer program hosted at Beijing Normal University.
+And before that, he studied and worked in various cities in the U.S. and China for eleven years, including four summers coordinating the Princeton in Beijing intensive Chinese language summer program hosted at Beijing Normal University.

 Islam and Christianity, Interreligious Narrative Theologies

 M.Div (2005) Duke Divinity School